GramAddict/bot/README.md

 [español](https://github.com/GramAddict/bot/blob/master/res/README_es.md) | [português](https://github.com/GramAddict/bot/blob/master/res/README_pt_BR.md)

 Liking and following automatically on your Android phone/tablet.
-No root required: it works on [UI Automator](https://developer.android.com/training/testing/ui-automator), which is an official Android UI testing framework.
+No root required: it works on [uiautomator2](https://github.com/openatx/uiautomator2), which is a faster and more efficient fork of the official Android UI testing framework [UI Automator](https://developer.android.com/training/testing/ui-automator).
+This is a completely free and open source project that is forked from the freemium project [Insomniac](https://github.com/alexal1/Insomniac/).
+You can check them out, but you'll probably like us better. 😊

 <img src="https://github.com/GramAddict/bot/raw/master/res/demo.gif">